WhatsApp/erlt/vscode/README.md

 - Download the latest vsix file from https://github.com/whatsapp/erlt/releases
 - Then install the resulting vsix file into VS Code using the `Install from VSIX...` option from the `...` dropdown in the `Extensions` side bar.
-**Note**: For now, the 'examples' directory must be your VSCode workspace root.

  See [DEVELOPERS-README](DEVELOPERS-README.md) for
 instructions.